Persie0/Most-Used-Words-Anki-Deck-Creator/README.md

 https://datahub.io/core/language-codes/r/0.html

 # !
 For Devs
-There are problems if you run it on Windows due the different directory seperators on Windows and Linux.
+There are problems if you run it on Windows due the different directory separators on Windows and Linux.

 # Implement: